 Cranial Base Center

-Paul Gardner, MD, Carl Snyderman, MD, MBA, Juan Fernandez-Miranda, MD, Elizabeth Tyler-Kabara, MD, PhD, Eric Wang, MD, and Barry Hirsch, MD, comprise a team of experts in this field, advancing it through clinical outcomes studies, in-depth anatomical study and an international training program.
+Drs.
+Gardner, Snyderman, Fernandez-Miranda, Wang, Tyler-Kabara, along with Tonya Stefko, MD, in oculoplastics, and Barry Hirsch, MD, and Andrew McCall, MD in neuro-otology, comprise a team of experts in cranial base surgery, advancing patient care through clinical outcomes studies, in-depth anatomical study, molecular science and genetics research and an international training program.

 The concept of team surgery allows the center to select the best surgical approach for each tumor, with a surgical plan designed around the particular needs of the individual patient.
 Treatment is designed to offer the best surgical outcome with the least side effects and maximal preservation of function.
 A full array of transcranial approaches, minimally invasive key-hole approaches and endoscopic endonasal approaches (EEAs) are routinely applied with proven and studied success.
 The UPMC Center for Cranial Base Surgery is also a major teaching destination for surgeons and other health care professionals looking to learn more about these techniques.
 Faculty teach four courses a year at UPMC, featuring live cases and hands-on lab work.
 They also travel the world teaching these procedures.